 In retrospect, I think I would have liked the flexibility of the Medium DSLR core unit since my Sony has an L-bracket; however, this core unit worked like a charm.
 For longer hikes, I opted for the smaller core unit to keep my weight down.

-You can check out the great promo video from the Shimoda team below or back them on Kickstarter to get your own backpack(s) and core units!
+You can check out the great promo video from the Shimoda team below or check out their website to get your own backpack(s) and core units!